imattau/PaiDuan/README.md

 240p, 480p and 720p variants and uploads them to `/variants/<id>/`.
 A JSON
 manifest is written alongside the files and returned with the custom MIME type `application/paiduan+json`:

+This server-side process replaces the earlier client-side FFmpeg setup, so the web app no longer ships `ffmpeg.wasm` assets.

 ```json
 { "240": "https://.../240.webm", "480": "https://.../480.webm", "720": "https://.../720.webm" }